AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/user-access-new-relic.md

 ---
-title: User Access to New Relic
+title: User Access to New Relic One
-description: Learn about New Relic application performance monitoring data for AEM as a Cloud Service.
+description: Learn about the New Relic One application performance monitoring (APM) service for AEM as a Cloud Service and how you can access it.
 ---

-# User Access to New Relic {#user-access}
+# User Access to New Relic One {#user-access}

-Learn about New Relic application performance monitoring data for AEM as a Cloud Service.
+Learn about the New Relic One application performance monitoring (APM) service for AEM as a Cloud Service and how you can access it.

 ## Introduction {#introduction}

 Adobe places a great emphasis on the monitoring, availability, and performance of your application.
-To help achieve this goal, AEM as a Cloud Service provides access to a custom New Relic monitoring suite as a part of the standard product offering to ensure your teams have the maximum visibility to your AEM as a Cloud Service system and environment performance metrics.
+To help achieve this goal, AEM as a Cloud Service provides access to a custom New Relic One monitoring suite as a part of the standard product offering to ensure your teams have the maximum visibility to your AEM as a Cloud Service system and environment performance metrics.

-This document describes the New Relic monitoring features enabled on your AEM as a Cloud Service environments to help bolster the performance and allow you to get the most out of AEM as a Cloud Service.
+This document describes the New Relic One application performance monitoring (APM) features enabled on your AEM as a Cloud Service environments to help support performance and allow you to get the most out of AEM as a Cloud Service.

 ## Features {#transaction-monitoring}

-New Relic application performance monitoring for AEM as a Cloud Service has many features.
+New Relic One APM for AEM as a Cloud Service has many features.

 * Direct access to a dedicated New Relic One account (access managed by Adobe Support)

-* Instrumented New Relic APM agent that shows exact method calls with line numbers, including external dependencies and databases
+* Instrumented New Relic One APM agent that shows exact method calls with line numbers, including external dependencies and databases

 * Holistic performance optimization by combining key metrics from infrastructure-level monitoring as well as application (Adobe Experience Manager) monitoring

 * Exposure of AEM as a Cloud Service JMX Mbeans and health checks directly within New Relic Insights metrics, allowing for deep inspection of application stack performance and health metrics.

-## Accessing New Relic {#accessing-new-relic}
+## Accessing New Relic One {#accessing-new-relic}

-Follow these steps to get access to your New Relic sub-account associated with your AEM as a Cloud Service Program.
+Follow these steps to get access to your New Relic One sub-account associated with your AEM as a Cloud Service Program.

 1. Please open a request by accessing the Support tab in the Admin Console.
 1. In your request, include the details of your Program ID, as well as the list of users who require access to New Relic.